8e7an/dotvim/NOTES.md

 `G` / ]] Move to the bottom of the file.

 `<number>G` / <number>gg / :<number> Move to that line number (or the last line if the number is greater than the number of line in the file).

+`ge` Move cursor back to last letter of the previous word.

+`gE` Move cursor back to last letter of the previous whole word.

 `gj` Move cursor down line for wrapped text.